COMP122/echo.mips/README.md

   - pa (program arguments): indicate that the following command-line arguments are passed to the echo.s program.

-Given the command ``echo one two three four``, we can depict the values of argc and argv as follows:
+Given the command ``$ echo one two three four``, we can depict the values of argc and argv as follows:
 ![The data structure for the argv](/argv.png).

 Note the following within the diagram: